 The reason I’m writing about this here is because it is probably one of the best books out there that gives step by step guide on what to do in order to begin a serious spiritual work, the one that bring real inner change and moves us closer to awakening.
 The simplicity of the language, the depth, the exercises, the sequence etc. is written in a way that is easy to understand and follow.

-The author of the book, Mark Pritchard, who writes under his spiritual name Belsebuub, has achieved quite far stage in the process of awakening, and thanks to him people from many walks of life whose mentality/cultural upbringing aligns to those parts of the world where Mark himself belongs to, have had the opportunity to study from someone they could relate to, and were able to acquire a valuable information on serious spiritual work.
+The author of the book, Mark Pritchard, who writes under his spiritual name Belsebuub, has achieved quite far stage in the process of awakening.
+Being of the Western culture, he gave opportunity to many Western-minded folks from various walks of life to study from someone they could relate to, and were able to acquire a valuable information on serious spiritual work.
 Continue reading

 Not long ago I had a chance to read a book that was about an esoteric practice, as seen in the context of Tibetan Buddhism.
 One of the practices that was mentioned in this book is called Guru Yoga.
 It is a type of meditative practice that entails bringing in a high ideal and putting it in front of you.
 I heard about Guru Yoga term even before that, but in the context of invoking a spiritual teacher.